Laphatradap/MeetMore-client/README.md

 ## What this project is about
 This repository is a client-side of my full-stack application, demonstraing my understanding of Javascript and React + Redux.

-### Table of contents
-- Goals for this project
-- Technologies used
-- Feature built so far
-- Git workflow
-- Create React App

----

 ## Goals for this project:
 - An attempt to solve my real-life issue of scheduling group meet-ups
 - To work on a bigger project